Byculla railway station

 Byculla (station code: BY) is railway station on the Central line of the Mumbai Suburban Railway.
 It is located in the neighbourhood of Byculla.

 The station is a Grade-I heritage structure.
 The other 4 railway stations on Mumbai's heritage list include Chhatrapati Shivaji Maharaj Terminus, Western Railways Headquarters Building (Churchgate), Bandra railway station and Reay Road railway station.

-All the fast trains halt at Byculla station both during peak hours and normal time.